dotlang/language/README.md

 # Bindings

-A binding assigns an identifier to a literal value or an expression.
+A binding assigns an identifier to a literal value, an expression or another binding.
 The literal value can be of any valid type (integer number, function literal, struct literal, ...).
 Bindings must start with a lowercase letter.

 You can define bindings at module-level or inside a function.
 Module-level bindings can only have literals as their value, but function bindings can have expressions too.
 Type of a binding is automatically inferred from the value, but you can also explicitly state the type.

 Note that all bindings are immutable.
 So you cannot manipulate or re-assign them.

-If the value is a compound data structure, you can destruct it into it's elements (Example 5).
+If the value is a struct, you can destruct it into it's elements (Example 5).
 In this process, you can also use underscore to indicate you are not interested in one or more of those elements (Example 6).

 **Syntax**: